Home / Focused Guides / Back to School Guide / 8 Tips for Lunch Packing Like a Boss

 8 Tips for Lunch Packing Like a Boss

-To help making school lunch packing a little easier, (and dare we say it, fun!) we turned to three local dietician-nutritionists who chimed in with some tips: Erin Winterhalter Caroulis, owner of Eat With Erin; Ashvini Mashru, MA, RD, LDN; and Stefanie Williams of Family Food, LLC.
+Wondering “What’s for lunch?” day after day can be tough—especially when juggling allergies, dietary restrictions, and picky eaters.
+To make school lunch packing easier (and maybe even fun!), we asked three local dietitian-nutritionists for their best tips: Erin Winterhalter Caroulis, owner of Eat With Erin; Ashvini Mashru, MA, RD, LDN; and Stefanie Williams of Family Food, LLC.

 Additionally, Erin Winterhalter Caroulis offers this chart for healthy choice guidelines: